moddyz/RayTracingTheNextWeek/README.md

 ![Image](./src/0_motionBlur/output.png)

-Simulate the effect of motion blur, by introducing the concept of time to ray, and scene objects.
+Simulate the effect of motion blur, by introducing the concept of time to rays and scene objects.

+Rays are fired at random times between *shutter open* and *close* to produce the averaged image across that time interval.

 Scene objects now possess *attributes*.
 Attributes store values for multiple time samples, and supports queries between, or beyond available samples.
 For more information, see the [class documentation for Attribute](https://moddyz.github.io/RayTracingTheNextWeek/classAttribute.html).